wkolowski/coq-mtl/README.md

 * Something practical: maybe use the monadic stuff for Enumerable/Finite classes.
 * Check what is the precise relation between bind and ap (and if it's possible to define monads in two nonequivalent ways due to this).
 * Check if the Lazy monad makes sense.
-* Prove Free is not a monad transformer.
 * Partition MonadPlus and its function into more sane classes.
+* Implement the Set monad.

 ### Technical